A timeline of Charlie Kirk's assassination and the arrest of a suspect

 OREM, Utah.
-(AP) — Authorities on Friday announced the arrest of a 22-year-old Utah man on suspicion of killing conservative activist Charlie Kirk during a Wednesday event at Utah Valley University.
+(AP) — The 22-year-old man accused of assassinating Charlie Kirk during an event at Utah Valley University has been charged with murder, prosecutors announced Tuesday.

-Tyler Robinson was taken into custody Thursday night, and investigators said they believe he acted alone.
+Evidence presented by prosecutors when announcing charges against Tyler Robinson included an alleged text message confession to his partner and a note left beforehand saying he had the opportunity to kill Kirk “and I’m going to take it.”
+DNA on the trigger of the rifle used to kill Kirk also was matched to Robinson, according to Utah County Attorney Jeff Gray.

+During a brief court hearing, a judge said he would appoint an attorney to represent Robinson.

 Kirk, the CEO and co-founder of the conservative youth organization Turning Point USA, was a top podcaster and ally of President Donald Trump.
 He led an effort to remake the Republican Party’s get-out-the-vote effort in the 2024 election.

-Here are moments leading up to Kirk’s event, his death and Robinson's arrest.
+Here are moments leading up to Kirk’s event, his death and the charges filed against Robinson.
 All times are local.

 Ahead of Kirk's visit to Utah Valley University, a change.org petition is started titled “Prevent Charlie Kirk from speaking at Utah Valley University.”